holadepo/docs/astro/data-lineage.md

 #### Rows

 The Rows chart shows the total number of rows in the dataset over time.
-A significant change in rows can occur naturally (for example: when a rapid increase of customer orders occurs during the holiday season).
+A significant change in rows can occur naturally.
+For example, a rapid increase of customer orders occurs during the holiday season.
 However, it can also indicate an error in an upstream job, especially if it is sudden or unexpected.

 #### Bytes